-Andrew Gerrard, Principal Investigator, New Jersey Institute of Technology
+Dr. Hyomin Kim, Principal Investigator, New Jersey Institute of Technology; Newark, NJ

 The three-axis fluxgate magnetometer at Palmer is one in a chain of eleven longitudinal, groundbased magnetometers extending down though South America and into Antarctica.
 The primary scientific goals are the study of Ultra Low Frequency (ULF) waves and the remote sensing of mass density in the inner magnetosphere during geomagnetically active periods.
 Palmer's magnetometer is also a conjugate to the Canadian Poste de la Baleine Station, allowing the study of conjugate differences in geomagnetic substorms and general auroral activity.
+In 2024 the project was taken over by Dr. Hyomin Kim.